Non-local finite-depth circuits for constructing SPT states and quantum cellular automata

 In this work, we examine the fate of the `topological stability' of topological phases and QCA in the presence of $k$-local perturbations by asking whether one can construct a reference state or QCA in the putatively topological phase using an FDQC made out of $k$-local (but not geometrically local) gates.
-We show that SPT phases with global or subsystem symmetries are {\it not} stable to $k$-local perturbations by explicitly constructing FDQCs of symmetric $k$-local gates that trivialize the fixed-point states by mapping them to symmetric product states.
+We show that SPT phases with global or subsystem symmetries are {\it not} stable to $k$-local perturbations by explicitly constructing FDQCs of symmetric $k$-local gates that trivialize the fixed-point states by mapping them to symmetric product states. {Since all states within a given phase can be connected to the fixed-point state by a symmetric FDQC \cite{Chen2010}, our circuits for fixed-point states imply the existence of similar circuits that disentangle any state in a given SPT phase.
+We also argue that SPT order should be unstable to generic symmetric $k$-local noise}.
 Similarly, we show that every translationally-invariant QCA on a periodic lattice in any spatial dimension can be realized as an FDQC of $k$-local gates that commute with the same symmetries as the QCA.
+Therefore, all QCA belong to the same trivial phase when $k$-local gates are allowed.
 However, $k$-local perturbations do not trivialize everything - indeed it is known that topological order (such as the toric code model) is stable to $k$-local perturbations \cite{Aharonov2018}.
 More generally, it is known that code states of quantum error correcting codes can not be disentangled in finite-depth by $k$-local unitary gates \cite{Bravyi2006,Aharonov2018} (see Appendix~\ref{app:QECC_klocal_nontriviality} for a brief review of the proof).
-We argue that fracton order and Floquet topological codes are also stable to $k$-local perturbations, as is SPT order protected by higher-form symmetries.
+We argue that fracton order and Floquet topological codes are also stable to $k$-local perturbations, and we conjecture the same is true of SPT order protected by higher-form symmetries.

+{ While our main focus is on `in principle' topological classifications in the absence of geometric locality, our work also has practical implications.
+In particular, we note that there has recently been a significant effort to prepare and analyze topological phases in quantum simulators and quantum computers \cite{Azses2020,Xiao2021,Semeghini2021,Smith2022,Lu2022,Mi2022,Dumitrescu2022}.
+In this context, our results show that certain operations which require a circuit depth that is linear in system size with local interactions can be done in finite depth using $k$-local interactions, significantly reducing the time required for implementation.}

 In summary, this paper introduces a new (experimentally motivated) perspective on topological stability, showing that certain topological classifications can collapse in the presence of $k$-local interactions, and also opens up a new route for the efficient preparation of certain topological states on quantum devices.